Case Studies

 Challenge: Parallel coordination of internal and external stakeholders.

-• A fully developed Design History File (DHF)
+• a fully developed Design History File (DHF)

 Conclusion

-Do you need support with design control or technical documentation?
+Need support with design control or technical documentation?

 Read more Close

-Initial Situation at Project Start
+Initial Situation

 1. Manufacturing and Test Processes